gregjacobs/Class.js/README.md

 1. As a static method/property of only the class itself (using `statics`), and
 2. As a static method/property that is inherited to subclasses as well (using `inheritedStatics`) \*

 ###### \* Note that properties that are *primitives* (i.e. strings, numbers, and booleans) cannot be simply "inherited" (shared) by subclasses as the same property from the superclass.
 Because of their nature in JavaScript, these properties are *copied* to subclasses, not shared by them.
-Keep this in mind when creating static methods that use static properties, to always reference the "shared" static properties from the correct superclass; not a subclass.
+Keep this in mind when creating static methods that use static properties, to always reference the "shared" static properties from the correct superclass (i.e. the superclass that defined them); not a subclass.

 Ex: